i2p/i2p.www/i2p2www/spec/blockfile.rst

 --------------------------------------------------------

 For each host database, there is a skiplist containing the hosts for that database.
+Note that the version 4 format supports multiple Destinations per hostname.
+This format was introduced in I2P release 0.9.26.
+Version 3 databases are automatically migrated to verrsion 4.

 The keys/values in these skiplists are as follows:

     key
         a UTF-8 String (the hostname)

     value
+        Database version 4:
+        A DestEntry, which is:
+        A one-byte number of Properties/Destination pairs to follow That number of pairs of:
+        A Properties (a UTF-8 String/String Map)
+        serialized as a [Mapping]_ followed by a binary [Destination]_ (serialized as usual).

+        Database version 3:
         a DestEntry, which is a Properties (a UTF-8 String/String Map) serialized as a [Mapping]_ followed by a binary [Destination]_ (serialized as usual).